 Learn about the latest research projects and use this information to discuss with your consultants or nurses: when you are actively involved in your own care, treatment and support, it can improve your outcomes and experience of the disease.

 All the articles listed in this page have been properly vetted for scientific accuracy.

-CAR T cell therapy aims to boost the immune system to attack tumor cells Cell therapies, sometimes called “living therapies,” are an especially promising and rapidly growing area of cancer research.
-One approach that’s been pioneered by Memorial Sloan Kettering researchers, led by investigator Michel Sadelain, is called CAR T cell immunotherapy.
-This type of […]Read full story
+Cell therapies, sometimes called “living therapies”, are an especially promising and rapidly growing area of cancer research.
+One approach that’s been pioneered by Memorial Sloan Kettering researchers, led by investigator Michel Sadelain, is called CAR-T cell immunotherapy.
+This type of targeted immunotherapy aims to boost the immune system by giving immune cells the information they […]Read full story

 When the blood lacks enough healthy red blood cells or haemoglobin, anemia symptoms develop, typically fatigue, shortness of breath, weight loss, paler than normal skin, etc and a blood transfusion is considered.
 There is no set haemoglobin level at which a blood transfusion is given, but your doctor will assess your symptoms and you will […]Read full story

 More than 70 participants representing medical specialists and nurses caring for MDS patients, MDS patient advocates, medical researchers and data managers, healthcare authorities, regulators, HTA experts and industry representatives gathered for the first MDS-RIGHT multi-stakeholder meeting on the 3 May 2017 in Valencia, Spain – in conjunction with the biannual MDS 2017 International Symposium.
 This project […]Read full story